ZhiJuanTang/Castle_Frontend/README.md

 • MongoDB
 •AWS Cloud

-The Frontend part of my final project "Marry in the Dream Castle" you can find it here: https://github.com/ZhiJuanTang/Castle_Backend
+The Backend part of my final project "Marry in the Dream Castle" you can find it here: https://github.com/ZhiJuanTang/Castle_Backend